SonarSource/sonar-scanner-python/README.md

 Run `hatch run test:test`

+# Build the package

+Run `hatch build` to create the package.
+The binaries will be located in the `dist` directory at the root level of the project.

 # Publish the script

-Make sure to have the latest version of PyPA with `python3 -m pip install --upgrade build`

-Run `python3 -m build` to create the binaries

 Run if needed `python3 -python3 -m pip install --upgrade twine` to upgrade to the latest version of twine